Research Team

 Prof. Dr. Susanne R. de Rooij

-Susanne is an Associate Professor at Amsterdam UMC, where she works in the Department of Epidemiology and Data Science and the Centre for Urban Mental Health.
-Her expertise lies in the long-term developmental effects of early-life adversity, and she oversees data infrastructure for the ABCD cohort that underpins two of the Digital Youth Project studies.
+Susanne is an Associate Professor at Amsterdam UMC, where she works in the Department of Epidemiology and Data Science.
+Her expertise lies in the long-term developmental effects of early life circumstances.
+She managed the ABCD cohort data infrastructure that forms the basis of two Digital Youth Project studies.

 PhD Candidate